 - D1.
 Select, read, digest, summarise and synthesise information material in a variety of forms, both qualitative and quantitative (text, numerical data and diagrammatic) and in an appropriate manner to identify and determine key facts/themes and relevancy. - D2.
-Use and clearly communicate discursive, numerical, statistical, and diagrammatic ideas, concepts, results and conclusions using appropriate technical and non-technical language and language style, structure and form - D3.
+Use and clearly communicate discursive, numerical, statistical and diagrammatic ideas, concepts, results and conclusions using appropriate technical and non-technical language and language style, structure and form. - D3.
 Apply basic research and referencing techniques to all aspects of study, information collation, information presentation and formulation of academic opinion. - D4.
 Embed the importance of self-study and reliance.
-This involves cultivating and developing a responsibility within each student to take cognizance for their own learning, initiative, effective time-management, and self-discipline within the academic and professional environments. - D5.
-Begin to develop a very good conceptual understanding and evaluation of the main aspects of the cognate area and the wider context.
+This involves cultivating and developing a responsibility within each student to take cognizance for their own learning, initiative, effective time-management and self-discipline within the academic and professional environments.